 The purpose of this policy is to establish a standardized, system-wide approach to managing the protection of information and Information Technology Resources to support core business needs and the provision of continuity and privacy at Westfield State University ("University") and establish sanctions for violations of this policy.
 This policy is intended to protect the users of the University's Information Technology Resources by ensuring a reliable and secure technology environment that supports the educational mission of the University.
 These resources are provided as a privilege to all Westfield State University employees, students, and authorized guests.
-The University seeks to ensure the integrity of Information Technology Resources made available to the user community, as such, to ensure these resources are secure from unauthorized access for those that utilize them.
+The University seeks to ensure the integrity of Information Technology Resources are secure from unauthorized access for those that utilize them.
 This policy is not intended to inhibit the culture of intellectual inquiry, discourse, academic freedom, or pedagogy.
 In general, the same ethical conduct that applies to the use of all University resources and facilities applies to the use of the University's Information Technology Resources.

 This policy applies to all students, faculty, staff, volunteers, vendors, consultants, contractors, or others (herein afterwards referred to as "constituents") who use or have authorized access to University Information Technology Resources.
-This policy is supplemented by the policies of those networks to which the University is interconnected, including, but not limited to, the University of Massachusetts Information Technology Systems group, the Commonwealth of Massachusetts' Information Technology Division, UMass Online, etc. It covers all University information whether in hardcopy or electronic form and any systems which access, process, or have custody of business data.
+This policy is supplemented by the policies of those networks to which the University is interconnected, including, but not limited to, the University of Massachusetts Information Technology Division, UMass Online, etc. It covers all University information whether in hardcopy or electronic form and any systems which access, process, or have custody of business data.
 This policy also applies to any and all information, in any form and in any medium, network, internet, intranet, computing environments, as well as the creation, communication, distribution, storage and disposal of information.